Educators’ Corner: Tools & resources designed to support you

 Understanding What Really Matters to Patients

-Impact – Explore how the condition affects all areas of life: work, home, relationships, leisure, and daily routines.
+Impact – Understand how the condition affects all areas of life, from work and home responsibilities to relationships and daily routines.

-Meaning – Delve into the personal and emotional significance of the illness, including fears, guilt, or psychological burden.
+Meaning – Explore the personal and emotional significance of illness, including fears, worries, or beliefs that influence behaviour and engagement with care.

 **Monthly Cases**